Svatopluk Čech Bridge: History and description

 The bridge connects the Prague districts Holešovice and the Old Town (Staré Město).
-Construction materials are stone (pillars) and iron (arches).
-Up to 1961 the roadway was made of wood – a hard species named Jarrah from Australia.
-The roadway got very slippery during rains.
+The bridge is constructed of stone (pillars) and iron (arches).
+Up to 1961 the roadway was made of wood – a hard species named jarrah from Australia.
+The road got slippery in the rain, so it was paved for safety reasons.

-Bridge architects were Jan Koula and Jiří Soukup.
+The bridge's architects were Jan Koula and Jiří Soukup.
 Art Nouveau style sculptures (including four put on 17.5-m-high pylons) were created by sculptors Klusáček, Wurzel, Popp and Amort.

-The bridge was named after recently died Czech writer Svatopluk Čech (1846–1908); its opening became feat of Czech nation.
+The bridge was named after Czech writer Svatopluk Čech who died around the time of the bridge's completion (1846–1908); its opening became a feat of the Czech nation.
 During the occupation of Czechoslovakia by Nazis, the name of the bridge was changed (1940–1945) to Mendel Bridge (Mendelův most), after Gregor Mendel (of German ethnicity).

-In 1971–1975, Svatopluk Čech Bridge went through major reconstruction, in 1953–1956 and 2000–2001 through smaller reconstructions, in 1984–1987 the sculptures were repaired.
+In 1971–1975, Svatopluk Čech Bridge went through major reconstruction, in 1953–1956 and 2000–2001 through smaller reconstructions.
+In 1984–1987 the sculptures were repaired.

 As the only Art Nouveau style bridge in the Czech Republic, it is protected by the state as a cultural monument.
-It is used by tramways, cars and pedestrians.
+It is used by trams, cars and pedestrians.